Mechinagar Municipality

 Mechinagar (मेचीनगर) is a municipality in Jhapa District, Koshi Province, Nepal and is the main entry point from India on Nepal's eastern border.
 Nepal's customs office is in Kakarvitta (काँकडभिट्टा), a section of the municipality.
-The city lies 475 km southeast of the capital Kathmandu and 115 km east of Biratnagar, the capital of Province No. 1.
+The city lies 475 km southeast of the capital Kathmandu and 115 km east of Biratnagar, the capital of Koshi Province.

 Origin

 Mechinagar Municipality initially originated by combining Dhulabari (धुलाबारी) and Kakarbhitta Village Development Committee.
 The municipality got its first territorial expansion by merging with nearby VDCs Bahundangi, Duhagadhi, Jyamirgadhi and Dhaijan in 2073 BS (2017 AD).
 The population of the expanded city is 131,520 (as of the 2021 census), and its area is 192.52 sq. km.
-The municipality is the municipality with the highest population in the country.
+It is the municipality with the highest population in the country.
 Kakarbhitta used to be the hub of betel nut trade in Nepal.
 There is still a street named ‘Supari (betel nut) Lane’ in Kakarbhitta.

 Geographical status

-The city lies in the eastern part of Nepal.
+The city lies in eastern Nepal.
 The city is the largest municipality in the Jhapa District.
-The city has Arjundhara Municipality and Birtamod in the Western Part, Buddha Shanti Gaupalika and Ilam District in the North, Bhadrapur, Mechi in the South and West Bengal, India in the East.
+The city has Arjundhara Municipality and Birtamod in the Western Part, Buddha Shanti Gaupalika and Ilam District in the North, Bhadrapur, Mechi in the south and West Bengal, India in the east.
 Mechi River separates the City and Nepal from India.

 Two major highways, Mahendra Highway & Mechi Highway, run in the city.
 The city is the link between the Northern Mechi Zone for the rest of the nation.
-The nearest airport is Bhadrapur Airport, which is just attached to the Southern part of the city.
+The nearest airport is Bhadrapur Airport, which is just attached to the southern part of the city.
 Daily 6-8 flights make it to Kathmandu two ways from the airport.